12OI3/12oi3.github.io/_project/2024-2-Project Fusion.md

 ## Feature

-* Unique Order Timeline Combat,More actions per turn, more risks you faced, only careful planning lead to victory.
+* Unique Order Timeline Combat - More actions per turn, more risks you faced, only careful planning lead to victory.
 * Exposed, Break and Combo - Delay your position on the timeline to expose your enemy, hitting them to break them and combo them with everything you got.
 * Fuse The Artifacts - Fuse every artifacts and inherit skills from the materials freely, and craft the most powerful artifact to destroy your enemy.